pub struct Template<'env> { /* private fields */ }Expand description

 also cannot take into account what happens due to includes,

 imports or extending.
-If nested
+If nested is set to true, then also

 nested trivial attribute lookups are considered and returned.